arconnectio/landing/outstatic/content/knowledge-base-articles/using-the-keystone-hardware-wallet-with-arconnect.md

 ---
-title: 'Using the Keystone Hardware Wallet with ArConnect'
+title: 'Browser Extension - Using the Keystone Hardware Wallet with ArConnect'
 status: 'published'
 author:
   name: 'Bithiah'